perstarkse/template-axum-lambda-monolith/README.md

+# AWS Rust Monolith API

+## Helpful hints

+sam build from base dir to generate the build sam local start-api --env-vars local-env.json to start a local api instance sam deploy to deploy

+## Features

+DynamoDB set up, single table for now

+## Why?

+Designed as a monolith to ease transitioning to another hosting solution Rust is fast anyways
+This design choice could be redone if application grows significantly

 # NxtPoll API

 NxtPoll API is a secure, serverless Rust application designed to handle polling operations.
 It leverages AWS Lambda and Cognito for authentication, providing a robust backend for polling applications.